ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 ```

 That should be it!
 In case you try it before a more detailed guide is up, we are always there to help on the discord server! (link above)

+### Visual studio 2022

+Visual studio is a bit picky about external projects, so some additional steps are necessary:

+1. Git clone with all submodules
+2. Generate Visual Studio solution files with CMake
+3. Open build/April-Tag-VR-FullBody-Tracker.sln in VS
+4. Build it, both in Debug and Release configurations.
+This will build and configure all dependencies.
+Note that you cannot run/debug ATT from here, so dont be alarmed if you get a file not found or access denied error when it attempts to do so.
+5. When done, close the solution, and open build/ApriltagTrackers/ApriltagTrackers.sln in VS
+6. The project is now configured!
+You should be able to change code, build, run and debug ATT from this solution.

+### Troubleshooting

+If anything goes wrong when building, please notify us in the discord/via a github issue!

 ## Sources
 Olson, Edwin.
 "AprilTag: A robust and flexible visual fiducial system."
 2011 IEEE International Conference on Robotics and Automation.
 IEEE, 2011.